 Following conviction, the prosecutor can use its power given to it under the Proceeds of Crime Act 2002 to confiscate a fixed sum of money relating to the benefit obtained from their general criminal conduct in a criminal lifestyle case, and from their particular criminal conduct otherwise.
 Firms regulated by the FCA may face financial penalties and sanctions (including removal of authorisation) under the Financial Services and Markets Act 2000 for failing to prevent financial crime and/or breaching the FCA's Principles for Business.

-Contact Our Investment Fraud Solicitors in Glasgow, Scotland
+Contact Our Investment Fraud Solicitors in Glasgow, Edinburgh, Dundee, Aberdeen, Scotland

 We have particular experience defending serious and complex cases, including the longest - and perhaps the most complex - indictment trial ever at Sheriff Court level related to fraud/people trafficking.
 Keith J Tuck successfully defended the principal accused.
 He also defended the principal accused in the longest trial ever in British legal history - a complex fraud case at the High Court.
 He has an unrivalled commitment to defending individuals who face crisis.